 A 60-year-old woman has a meibomian gland carcinoma of the left lower eyelid which extends through the orbital septum into the anterior orbit.
-Appropriate management should consist of:
+What is the appropriate management?

-- A. radiation to the orbit.
+- A. Radiation to the orbit

-- B. systemic chemotherapy.
+- B. Systemic chemotherapy

-- > C. orbital exenteration.
+- > C. Orbital exenteration

-- D. cryotherapy.
+- D. Cryotherapy